Grade and Credit Point System

 Transcript Request Procedures

 A student may obtain a copy of his/her own academic record in person by completing a transcript request form or by writing the Office of the Registrar at any campus of Indiana University.
 Requests must either be signed by the student or former student or accompanied by a release signed by the individual whose transcript is being requested.
-Students may also request a transcript using the online eTranscript Request from Indiana University’s OneStart services.
-To access this service, log in with your username and password or select Public Services from https://onestart.iu.edu.
+Students may also request a transcript using the online eTranscript Request Service from Indiana University.
+To access this service, log in with your username and password or select the Signature Option from https://transcript.indiana.edu.

 For the most complete information on requesting a transcript, visit the Registrar website of the campus to which you plan to submit your request.
 Indiana University Office of the Registrar contact information is listed below.